 1. Open the playlist you want to download via Your Library.
 Tap the three-dot symbol in the top-right corner of the app to open the options menu.

 2. Tap “Download” and Spotify will begin downloading the playlist to your device.

 3. As on iOS, any downloaded songs or playlist will gain a small green arrow symbol to show they’re saved locally.
 Play downloaded songs from My Library as you would if you were streaming them.

 For more Spotify tutorials, make sure you check out our guide on how to use the Spotify karaoke mode, if you're up for a singalong, and how to use the Spotify equalizer if you want to make your music sound better.
 Plus, check out how to use Instafest to make a festival poster with your favorite Spotify artists.
-We also have tutorials on how to download songs in Spotify and how to upload music to Spotify, as well as a guide on how to delete your Spotify account if you're thinking of leaving the platform.
+We also have tutorials on how to upload music to Spotify, as well as guides on how to cancel Spotify Premium and how to delete your Spotify account if you're thinking of leaving the platform and moving to another of our best music streaming services.
 We also have plenty of other audio tutorials, so consider getting started with how to connect a JBL speaker.

-More: Here’s how to download Spotify, plus read our Spotify Free vs. Premium face-off, which explains all the differences between the two tiers.
+Next: Here’s how to download Spotify, plus read our Spotify Free vs. Premium face-off, which explains everything you need to know about all the differences between the two tiers.
 And Philips Hue and Spotify are partnering to make your smart lights party-worthy.